Nadir Salifov

-Nadir Nariman oglu Salifov (Nadir Nəriman oğlu Səlifov; 28 August 1972 – 19 August 2020), nicknamed Heart (Guli in Georgian), was a top Azerbaijan crime boss, notorious gangster and convicted criminal believed to be one of the richest of the criminal fraternity.
+Nadir Nariman oglu Salifov (Nadir Nəriman oğlu Səlifov; 28 August 1972 – 19 August 2020), also known as Lotu Guli (გული), was a major Azerbaijani Gangster and convicted criminal, believed to have been one of the richest Thieves in law.

 Early life

 Salifov was born in Dmanisi, Georgian SSR to an Azerbaijani family.
-Salifov's family was poor, and Salifov was trained in thievery by a retired thief in law.
-Salifov started stealing when he about 15 years old.
-Two of Salifov's brothers also became criminals, and one of them, Namik, received a criminal "title".
+Since Salifov's family was poor, he began stealing at about 15 years old, eventually doing this in groups, he went on to be trained by a retired thief in law, after gaining some notoriety.
+Two of Salifov's brothers also joined, with his brother Namik being first to receive a criminal "title."

-Criminal activity
+Criminal career

-Early activities and imprisonment
+Early activities and arrest

-His first documented run-in with the law was in Baku, Azerbaijan during 1995 on false charges according to Salifov.
-By law, Azerbaijani authorities can hold a suspect for up to 72 hours.
-Salifov was detained for eight months.
-He claims he was held under barbaric conditions: a starvation diet barely adequate for subsistence; no fresh water; no facilities for washing, shaving or cutting his hair or nails; and no medical care.
-This apparently resulted in his weight dropping from 210 lb to a mere 138 lb.
+Little is known about the beginnings of his criminal career, his first documented run-in with the law was in 1995, where he was arrested in Baku, Azerbaijan on charges of gun possession, to which Salifov claimed innocence.

+By law, Azerbaijani authorities can hold a suspect for up to 72 hours, though Salifov was detained for eight months.
+He claimed to have been held under barbaric conditions: starvation, little water, no facilities for washing, shaving or trimming his nails and no medical care.
+This resulted in his weight dropping from 210 lb to a mere 138 lb.

+First conviction

 On 19 July 1996, at age 24, he was convicted of the murder of two rival gang members, despite his protestations of innocence.
 At the time of his arrest, he was in possession of a Stechkin APS machine pistol, a weapon that at that time only the head of the Azerbaijani Ministry of Internal Affairs, the MVD, was thought to possess.
-Salifov was given the death penalty but the presiding judge commuted the sentence to 15 years' imprisonment.
+Salifov was given the death penalty, but the presiding judge commuted the sentence to 15 years' imprisonment.
 Ten of those 15 years were spent in solitary confinement.

+Legal complications

-At the time of his arrest he was carrying a passport of the former USSR issued in Georgia.
-Salifov did not apply for Azerbaijani citizenship during the years he spent in prison.
+At the time of his arrest, he was carrying a passport of the former USSR issued in Georgia.
+Salifov did not apply for Azerbaijani citizenship during the years he spent in prison, and remained stateless.